uptane/papers/uptane-whitepaper.md

 ## **Compromise--Not If, But When**

-In 1953, author Isaac Asimov wrote a short story called [“Sally”]( https://en.wikipedia.org/wiki/Sally_(short_story).
+In 1953, author Isaac Asimov wrote a short story called [*Sally*](https://en.wikipedia.org/wiki/Sally_(short_story)).
 Set in 2057, it was built on the premise that cars by that time would not only be self-driving, but also sentient.
 And, typical of mid 20th century science fiction, the story hinted that helpful and appealing technology carried with it a certain amount of risk.

 In the 68 years since Asimov wrote the story cited above, cars may not have become sentient, but they have certainly grown quite smart.
 The increasing number of smart programmable units on today’s cars, called electronic control units, or ECUs, has created a large and complex code base that is quite likely to contain programming errors.
 Coupled with the fact that today's cars support a multitude of wireless communication interfaces, it has become much too easy for these flaws to be exploited remotely.
 Furthermore, the distributed manner in which software is developed in the automotive industry, which involves numerous suppliers in a complicated supply chain, offers numerous opportunities for hackers to insert malware or to plan other types of attacks.